bowbahdoe/josql/README.md

 ## Things I did not do
 * Configure the maven build to do the generation of the query parser.
-The ant build.xml is still in the repo for that purpose but I have not run it.
+The ant build.xml is still in the repo for that purpose, but I have not run it.
 * Really modernize anything.
 This is still the same pre-generics Java library it was originally.

 ## Why did I do this?